12 Events and their construction

 From the beginning of this work on the premises of political sociology, we kept open the problematic relationship between theory and data, thinking and being, politics and society, where each term presupposes the other, while also without always making it impossible to sequence their effect on one another in different contexts.
 The goal of deconstruction is not necessarily to drive research to a dead-end but to open up the possibility of reordering congealed distributions.
 Thus, instead of thinking that knowledge helps us represent the world, we might consider that ways of knowing prefigure what we may experience as real.
 Conversely, events may have such power over categories of knowledge that a crack may open in the systems of mainstream or critical thinking.

-Most fundamentally, political thinking has to reckon with how categories of thought do lead to radical changes in the being and not only in its representation (Schmitt, 1956).
+Most fundamentally, political thinking has to reckon with how categories of thought do in fact lead to radical changes in being and not only in its representation (Schmitt, 1956).
 If time is an inherent quality of being, what emerges as a consequence of time might affect the very nature of what’s possible.
 Political philosophies and mathematical ideas lead to unforeseen possibilities, they incite processes unintended even by their progenitors.
-The state preserves the socio-cultural activity while the very emergence of the state reflects socio-economic processes of wealth extraction and accumulation.
-Therefore, deconstruction means both the blurring of the given orders between ideas and realities, as well as the dynamic re-sequencing of the order.
+The state preserves socio-cultural activity while the very emergence of the state reflects socio-economic processes of wealth extraction and accumulation.
+Therefore, deconstruction means both the blurring of the given orders between ideas and realities, as well as the dynamic re-sequencing of such orders.

-While in this work, we offered the field-work as the fertile ground from which to substantiate and challenge theoretical claims and mainstream orthodoxies (Greenhouse, Mertz, Warren; 2002), the very demarcation of the field, which is supposed to offer a chance of stabilization, is inevitably haunted by theoretical postulates that draws out its limits.
-In this chapter, to offer the deconstructive event analysis as a political sociological methodology, we will draw on ethnography of scenes and compositions of reals (Stewart, 2014) and offer it as a counter-hegemonic writing method that threads—perhaps like an algorithmic timeline- a serializing temporality whereby form and content is constant interplay (Issevenler, 2023).
+While in this work we offered field-work as the fertile ground from which to substantiate and challenge theoretical claims and mainstream orthodoxies (Greenhouse, Mertz, Warren; 2002), the very demarcation of the field, which is supposed to offer a chance of stabilization, is inevitably haunted by theoretical postulates that draws out its limits.
+In this chapter, to offer the deconstructive event analysis as a political sociological methodology, we will draw on the ethnography of scenes and compositions of reals (Stewart, 2014),offering it as a counter-hegemonic writing method that threads—perhaps like an algorithmic timeline—a serializing temporality whereby form and content are in constant interplay (Issevenler, 2023).

-In Benedict Anderson’s pioneering materialist or media-based study of the maintenance of national consciousness and sensibilities, national culture does not precede the technology that allows its circulation, expression, and production.
-It is thanks to cultural technologies such as newspapers, periodicals, museums, maps as well as more recently radio, television and the internet a community is experienced as a group in the subjectivity of its members who do not directly meet one another.
+In Benedict Anderson’s pioneering materialist, media-based study of the maintenance of national consciousness and sensibilities, national culture does not precede the technology that allows its circulation, expression, and production.
+It is thanks to cultural technologies such as newspapers, periodicals, museums, maps—and, more recently: radio, television, and the internet—that a community is experienced as a group in the subjectivity of its members who do not directly meet one another.
 The media-induced sense of simultaneity performs as a group-forming function (Anderson, 1991).

-Thus, in this chapter digital being of the pandemic is analyzed not in terms of materials that provide a representation about it and which can be analyzed as discourses, but these supplemental technologies are taken to be constitutive of its very eventual character.
+Thus, in this chapter, the digital being of the pandemic is analyzed not in terms of materials that provide a representation about it and which can be analyzed as discourses; rather, these supplemental technologies are taken to be constitutive of its very evental character.
 The theory of event and the historical/technical environment in which it has been taken by critics will be discussed alongside ethnographic vignettes drawn from digital timelines (mainly X/Twitter) as the moving cite of the observations.

 Painting new political genres

-These instances include moralized graphic visualization of national case numbers, new genres of political performances by scholars and official bodies alike, humorous takes on different class receptions of the quarantine, the reports of postponed depression among medical workers, the use of military as agile logistical capacity, news reports on the impossible choices that were made by paramedics.
+These instances include moralized graphic visualizations of national case numbers, new genres of political performances by scholars and official bodies alike, humorous takes on different class receptions of the quarantine, the reports of postponed depression among medical workers, the use of the military as an agile logistical capacity, and news reports on the impossible choices that were made by paramedics.
 In this regard, experimental anthropologist Stewart’s (post-)ethnographic writing is one of the main sources to format and serialize this theme.
-In her writing of ethnography of scenes which include street and website views, public/ordinary affects in their transiency and their non-totalized form are explored.
+In her writing of an ethnography of scenes which include street and website views, public/ordinary affects in their transiency, and their non-totalized form are explored.
+Ethnographic writing is not driven by representational authority but continues the pursuit of lines of emergence as in her mourning-essay entitled New England Red.
+In this essay, “Red” pulls together strands of becoming across human and nonhuman geographies.
+The space of writing offers a sensory yet non-fixed vantage point of inquiry in the context of an impossible return to the original connection to maternal environment (Stewart, 2015).
+Thus, nonrepresentational commentary on ethnographic material produces a surplus that is not a substitute for an observed reality but a critical expansion of it.

 Collecting and commenting on political images

 Experimentation on form is one of hallmarks of modern theory across the disciplines.
-Through experimentation on form, genre and medium the inseparability of aesthetics and sciences can be explored.
-Currents in painting such as surrealism, impressionism and cubism play with representation of time inside the frame.
+Through experimentation on form, genre, and medium, the inseparability of aesthetics and sciences can be explored.
+Currents in painting such as surrealism, impressionism, and cubism play with the representation of time inside the frame.
 What is to be presented?
-What’s resisting time’s eroding effect, therefore, important?
-Or what’s not immediately nameable in time but appears only discontinuously, in forever drift, those elusive yet memorable moments that gave photography its first impulse to suspend moments in time?
-Or painting can be a research on its own where different temporalities—mundane, playful, terrific, modern, metaphysical—are juxtaposed as in Giorgio de Chirico’s work.
+That which resists time’s eroding effect, therefore, important?
+Or, what’s not immediately nameable in time but appears only discontinuously, in forever drift, those elusive moments that gave photography its first impulse to suspend moments in time?
+Or: painting can be an instance of research on its own, where different temporalities—mundane, playful, terrific, modern, metaphysical elements that may or may not existed simultaneously—are juxtaposed, as in Giorgio de Chirico’s work.

 Works Cited